 Stage (RCA ’78, EMI/Virgin ’05) Rating: B+

-Bowie’s second official live album of the ‘70s is an improvement on the first one (1974’s David Live), even though most involved with it consider it a disappointment.
+Bowie’s second official live album released in the ‘70s is an improvement on the first (1974’s David Live), even though most involved with it consider it a disappointment.
 Having not attended any of the supposedly excellent shows that this allegedly fails to properly capture, I don’t have any such reservations about this album, and as such I can readily enjoy it even though I acknowledge that it’s geared for the hardcore Bowie fan.
 The version of Stage that I’m reviewing is the 2005 reissue, which is the best version because it sequences the songs in the order that they were actually performed (the original stupidly ordered them chronologically) and it includes three “bonus tracks” including a version of “Stay” that may well be the best song on the whole album.
 The main criticisms of the album are that it actually sounds “too good,” meaning that it lacks the ambiance and excitement of a true live performance, plus most of the songs don’t sound that different from the studio versions which are generally superior, and the song selection is too reliant on too few albums, primarily Low, “Heroes”, Ziggy Stardust, and Station To Station.
-Still, though I too would’ve preferred a more career encompassing retrospective, Bowie is in fine voice throughout, and it’s impressive how his excellent band - including Alomar, bassist George Murray, drummer Dennis Davis, violinist Simon House, pianist Sean Mayes, synth specialist Roger Powell, and amazing guitarist Adrian Belew, who Bowie had “stolen” from Frank Zappa - can recreate the complex “studio concoctions” from Low and “Heroes” in particular, even if most of the instrumental tracks aren’t best suited for a live setting.
-Still, the band pulls off the coldly majestic “Warsawzawa,” an unusual choice for an album opener, extremely well, and there are plenty of other potential highlights as well, plus House’s prominent violin adds an interesting new element that differentiates some of these songs from their studio counterparts.
-Disc one is comprised primarily of Low and “Heroes” tracks aside from “Fame,” with “Heroes” the song unsurprisingly serving as the centerpiece and the high point of the set; like most songs here it may not be as good as the original, but this version is still epic and wonderful.
+Still, though I too would’ve preferred a more career encompassing retrospective, Bowie is in fine voice throughout, and it’s impressive how his excellent band - including Alomar, bassist George Murray, drummer Dennis Davis, violinist Simon House (best known for being a member of space rockers Hawkwind), pianist Sean Mayes, synth specialist Roger Powell (also a member of Todd Rundgren’s band Utopia), and amazing guitarist Adrian Belew, who Bowie had “stolen” from Frank Zappa - can recreate the complex “studio concoctions” from Low and “Heroes” in particular, even if most of the instrumental tracks aren’t best suited for a live setting.
+Still, the band pulls off the coldly majestic “Warszawa,” an unusual choice for an album opener, extremely well, and there are plenty of other potential highlights here, plus House’s prominent violin adds an interesting new element that differentiates some of these songs from their studio counterparts.
+Disc one is comprised primarily of Low and “Heroes” tracks aside from “Fame,” with “Heroes” the song unsurprisingly serving as the centerpiece and the high point of the set; like most songs here it may not be as good as the original, but this version is still epic and wonderful in its own right.
 Disc two goes back in time for five straight Ziggy songs (not the obvious ones, either), and though there are some problems with the arrangements (where are the guitars on “Ziggy”?), it’s an enjoyable romp down memory lane even if Live Santa Monica ’72 better captures this particular period.
 “Art Decade” doesn’t really fit here, and I prefer The Doors’ version of “Alabama Song,” but the album ends strongly with three Station To Station tracks, where Belew in particular shines, especially on the aforementioned extended version of “Stay” (7:17 whereas a fine “Station To Station” is “only” 8:55).
-On the whole, this album doesn’t really provide anything new other than to show that Bowie and co. could pull these songs off in a live setting; still, there’s nothing wrong with that, and I for one enjoy listening to the majority of this album.
+On the whole, this album doesn’t really provide anything new other than to show that Bowie and company could pull these songs off in a live setting; still, there’s nothing wrong with that, and I for one enjoy listening to the majority of this album.
 That said, Bowie is a highly visual artist so that aspect of his artistry can’t be properly captured by an audio-only CD.

 Lodger (RCA ’79, Rykodisc ’91) Rating: B+